wasabigeek/.dotfiles/README.md

-Technically more than just dotfiles.
+Technically more than dotfiles, very much a work-in-progress.

 # Workflow
+New MacOS machine:
+- TODO

+Existing:
 - clone this repo
 - make changes in the repo
 - run ./up